Kastri, Phocis: History

 The temple and statues at Delphi were destroyed under the rule of Theodosius I in c.
 390 AD.
 The village of Kastri was built on top of the ruins using marble from destroyed buildings and, eventually, the precise location of Delphi was lost.

-George Wheeler and Jacques Spon rediscovered the site using an old description from Pausanias, and published their findings in 1682.
+George Wheler and Jacques Spon rediscovered the site using an old description from Pausanias, and published their findings in 1682.
 Other explorers noted the remains of the ancient temple in Kastri, including Colonel William Martin Leake who visited the site in 1802 and 1806.
 In 1838, Greek scholars suggested that the village be moved to allow excavation of the site.
-In 1891, the French Archaeological School of Athens pledged a sum of money to facilitate the removal of the villagers to the site of the modern city of Delphi and, in return, was granted a ten-year concession to excavate the site.
+In 1891, the French Archaeological School of Athens pledged a sum of money to facilitate the removal of the villagers to the site of the modern town of Delphi and, in return, was granted a ten-year concession to excavate the site.
 The village was estimated to consist of about one hundred homes and two hundred inhabitants.

 During the excavation, the French Archaeologists removed vast quantities of soil from landslides that had covered the major buildings and structures of Delphi.

 The new village that was created for the inhabitants of Kastri is now part of modern-day Delphi, and the name is not used locally anymore.